one holiday table, two ways

 - 1 cup (2 sticks) unsalted butter, room temperature

 - 1/4 cup finely chopped mixed herbs.
 Using your any combination of your favorites.Such as basil, thyme, sage, parsley, dill, chives, tarragon, oregano or rosemary.

 - 1/2 teaspoons fresh cracked black pepper

-In a medium bowl, mix all ingredients until herbs are distributed evenly.
+INSTRUCTIONS In a medium bowl, mix all ingredients until herbs are distributed evenly.
 I like to use my hand mixer on medium speed.
 Use a rubber spatula and place butter on a piece of waxed paper or parchment and shape into a round cylinder shape and seal ends by twisting and securing with bakers twine.
 Chill in refrigerator until firm, at least an hour.
 Butter will keep in refrigerator for about 2 weeks, and in the freezer for a few months.

 AMY MAY PAPER